Sheet Pan Steak Fajitas

 - Rice or cauliflower rice

 All of these things are optional.
-I think they all add a little extra oomph to the meal, so feel free to use any or all that you like!
+I think they all add a little extra oomph to the meal, so feel free to use any or all of them!

-Oh, and if Mexican recipes with beef are on your must-have list, check out this keto-friendly recipe for carne asada meatballs!
+If Mexican recipes with beef are on your must-have list, check out this easy recipe for carne asada meatballs!

 Steak Fajita Recipe FAQs